-We designed the SP100 automation instrument and have outsourced its manufacturing to Hamilton Company, a leading manufacture of automated liquid handling workstations.
+We designed the SP100 automation instrument and have outsourced its manufacturing to Hamilton Company, a leading manufacturer of automated liquid handling workstations.
 We have entered into a non-exclusive agreement with Hamilton that covers the manufacturing of the SP100 automation instrument and its continued supply on a purchase order basis.
-The agreement has an initial term that runs three years following our commercial launch.
+The agreement has an initial term that expires three years following our commercial launch.
 We have the option to extend the term of the agreement with Hamilton upon written notice at the end of the initial term; provided that prices are only fixed during the initial term of the agreement.
-Hamilton has represented to us that it maintains ISO 9001 and ISO 13485 certification.
+Hamilton has represented to us that it maintains ISO 9001 and ISO 13485 certifications.

-During the three months ended March 31, 2023 and 2022, we incurred a net loss of \$24.0 million and \$23.6 million, respectively, and used \$19.3 million and \$19.2 million of cash in operations, respectively.
-As of March 31, 2023, we had an accumulated deficit of \$243.5 million and cash and cash equivalents and investments of \$410.5 million.
-We expect to continue to incur significant and increasing losses and do not expect positive cash flows from operations for the foreseeable future.
+During the three months ended March 31, 2024 and 2023, we incurred a net loss of \$20.7 million and \$24.0 million and used \$10.5 million and \$19.3 million of cash in operations, respectively.
+As of March 31, 2024, we had an accumulated deficit of \$326.5 million, and cash, cash equivalents, and investments of \$359.2 million.
+We expect to continue to incur significant losses and do not expect positive cash flows from operations for the foreseeable future.

-We expect our expenses to increase significantly in connection with our ongoing activities, as we:
+Our expenses may increase in connection with our ongoing activities, as we: